Purchasing your Sprintax Access Code

 What Help is Available?

-The UCIE office has purchased the use of Glacier, a web-based tax program.
+The UCIE office has purchased the use of Sprintax, a web-based tax program.
 This software will enable you to use any computer that has web access to start or modify your personal tax return - this means you are no longer limited to one lab and certain times of the day to modify or correct your own personal return.
-The procedure for obtaining the Glacier passwords will be announced in the UCIE weekly email newsletter.
-In order to use Glacier you will need:
+The procedure for obtaining the Sprintax passwords will be announced in the UCIE weekly email newsletter.
+In order to use Sprintax you will need:

 - Passport and Visa

 - I-20 or DS-2019 (if F-1/J-1)

 - All US Visa Entry/Exit Dates (I-94)

 - I-797 Approval Notice (if on H-1B status)

 - Any Income Documents (W-2, Form 1042S, Form 1099, etc.) - if applicable